 Fun contribution to a cool engineering project – now preprinted on TechRxiv

-Great to see this really cool paper out, exploring how sustainable bioelectronic fibres can be printed on different biological structures and used to sense properties of living organisms. https://www.techrxiv.org/doi/full/10.36227/techrxiv.24324106.v1
+Great to see this paper out, exploring how sustainable bioelectronic fibres can be printed on different biological structures and used to sense properties of living organisms. https://www.techrxiv.org/doi/full/10.36227/techrxiv.24324106.v1

 The Role of Mitotic Cell-Substrate Adhesion Re-modeling in Animal Cell Division